Porcelain: Chinese porcelain

+Jingdezhen blue and white porcelain vase, Qing dynasty, Kangxi period (late 17th century).
+Metropolitan Museum of Art.

 Porcelain was invented in China over a centuries-long development period beginning with "proto-porcelain" wares dating from the Shang dynasty (1600–1046 BCE).
 By the time of the Eastern Han dynasty (25–220 CE) these early glazed ceramic wares had developed into porcelain, which Chinese defined as high-fired ware.
 By the late Sui dynasty (581–618 CE) and early Tang dynasty (618–907 CE), the now-standard requirements of whiteness and translucency had been achieved, in types such as Ding ware.
 The wares were already exported to the Islamic world, where they were highly prized.

 Eventually, porcelain and the expertise required to create it began to spread into other areas of East Asia.
 During the Song dynasty (960–1279 CE), artistry and production had reached new heights.
 The manufacture of porcelain became highly organised, and the dragon kilns excavated from this period could fire as many as 25,000 pieces at a time, and over 100,000 by the end of the period.
 While Xing ware is regarded as among the greatest of the Tang dynasty porcelain, Ding ware became the premier porcelain of the Song dynasty.
 By the Ming dynasty, production of the finest wares for the court was concentrated in a single city, and Jingdezhen porcelain, originally owned by the imperial government, remains the centre of Chinese porcelain production.